damoGit/themoviedatabase/README.md

   cb();
 }
 ```

+• Run `gulp` to open dev environment in default browser

 • Edit SASS and Javascript files in the source directory.
 The files are compiled to their respective directories in the assets folder ready for production